Resilience in the workplace: The 4 skills your managers need

 Writer, Culture Amp

-When your business faces tough times, periods of change, major setbacks, or a global pandemic, for example, there are often many things that are out of your control.
+When your business faces tough times, periods of change, or major setbacks, for example, there are often many things that are out of your control.
 While challenges are inevitable, fixating on and worrying about the external factors you can’t control isn’t a productive way to spend your time.
 Instead, concentrate your efforts on things you can control, like making your workplace more resilient.

-Over the last year, we’ve seen the importance of resilience, agility, and humanity in the workplace.
-Remote work blurred the boundaries between personal and professional and forced many of us to adopt a more human approach to the way we do business.
-By doubling down on company culture and addressing employee’s unique needs during the last year, many companies have helped their teams ride out the pandemic and adapt to the “new normal.”
+Remote work has blurred the boundaries between personal and professional and forced many of us to adopt a more human approach to business.
+By focusing on company culture and addressing employees' unique needs, many companies have helped their teams adapt to working in virtual, distributed environments.

 1. Wellbeing